 Your Skin and Nails and Chemotherapy

 The side effects of chemotherapy depend on the type of chemotherapy.
 It also depends on how much was given.
 You can anticipate and manage the side effects.
-This can help to minimize them and provide the best possible experience while receiving chemotherapy.
+It can help to minimize them and provide the best possible experience while receiving chemotherapy.

 Side effects on the skin and nails